blackrock/TopNotch/docs/USER_GUIDE.md

       * example value - "view" (NOTE: view is the only valid value)
     * externalParamsFile - specifies the location of the JSON file for the view
       * type - string
-      * example value - "../path/to/view.json" (NOTE: path is on local file system and relative to location of plan unless it starts with /)
+      * example value - "../path/to/view.json"
     * inputs - specifies the inputs to the view
       * type - a list of objects
       * example value - see the above section on how to specify each input object